syncfusion-content/blazor-docs/blazor/pivot-table/olap.md

 #### Limitations for virtual scrolling

-* The [ColumnWidth](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewGridSettings.html#Syncfusion_Blazor_PivotView_PivotViewGridSettings_ColumnWidth) property in [GridSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewGridSettings.html) should be in pixels.
+* In virtual scrolling, the [ColumnWidth](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewGridSettings.html#Syncfusion_Blazor_PivotView_PivotViewGridSettings_ColumnWidth) property in [GridSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewGridSettings.html) should be in pixels.
 The percentage value is not accepted.
-* Resizing columns and setting the width of individual columns will affect scrolling and is therefore not recommended.
+* Resizing columns or setting width to individual columns affects the calculation used to pick the correct page on scrolling.
-* When using OLAP data, subtotals and grandtotals are only displayed when measures are bound at the last position in the [rows](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewDataSourceSettings-1.html#Syncfusion_Blazor_PivotView_PivotViewDataSourceSettings_1_Rows) or [columns](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewDataSourceSettings-1.html#Syncfusion_Blazor_PivotView_PivotViewDataSourceSettings_1_Columns) axis.
+* When using OLAP data, subtotals and grand totals are only displayed when measures are bound at the last position in the [rows](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewDataSourceSettings-1.html#Syncfusion_Blazor_PivotView_PivotViewDataSourceSettings_1_Rows) or [columns](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewDataSourceSettings-1.html#Syncfusion_Blazor_PivotView_PivotViewDataSourceSettings_1_Columns) axis.
 Otherwise, the data from the pivot table will be shown without summary totals.
 * When the pivot table's width and height are large, the loading data count in the current, previous, and next view ports (pages) will also increase, affecting performance.
 ## Data Binding